 Kyiv has both Uber and Uklon, taxi smartphone apps that make it easy to get around.
 So if you’ve found an intriguing restaurant but it’s a little off the beaten path, don’t hesitate to order a taxi – which can be as little as £1/€1!
 Sometimes getting a taxi direct to a location really does make more sense than navigating public transport.
-Local guide Sviatoslava from Kyiv Friendly Tours tells us that local taxi drivers effectively have no english so negotiating fares and distances might be difficult, using one of the taxi apps is advised for comfort and ease and pre-payment via card.
+The local taxi drivers effectively have no English so negotiating fares and distances can be difficult, using one of the taxi apps is advised for comfort and ease and pre-payment via card.

 Food in Kyiv: Eating and Drinking

 The cuisine is Eastern European, of course, so you’ll find lots of dumplings, borsch, potato and cabbage, rye bread and sour cream year-round but also watermelon and fresh, juicy fruits in early summer, lots of zingy pickled salads, kefir, Ukrainian wine and even Ukranian pasta.
 Salo, a Ukranian pork fat appetiser which is like an equivalent to speck, is a must-try!
 If you’re looking for Chicken Kiev, we wish you luck!
 It’s historically not a Ukrainian dish (we think we heard it’s either French or Austro-Hungarian) so it won’t be on the menus of good places to eat – it might be a more tourist-y restaurants, but it’s not authentic to the city.